Heated runoff race for Anchorage mayor too close to call

 While technically nonpartisan, the mayoral race has been heated, fomenting partisan divisions among residents who disagree over how the city should move forward.
 The two candidates take starkly contrasting approaches to issues like the handling of the COVID-19 pandemic, the homelessness crisis and the city’s economy.

 Bronson has criticized Anchorage’s public health measures and restrictions on businesses and targeted Dunbar over the city’s handling of homelessness.
-Meanwhile, Dunbar has largely supported the city’s pandemic policies, saying that without them, more people would have died to COVID-19.
+Meanwhile, Dunbar has largely supported the city’s pandemic policies, saying that without them, more people would have died from COVID-19.

 If the race remains neck-and-neck, there will be an automatic recount.
 Municipal code requires a recount be conducted when a candidate wins by less than 0.5%.
 The candidates are currently separated by just 0.16%.